Junto Health is a team of entrepreneurs who have founded, funded, and advised over 150 technology startups.

 We have invested nine figure portfolios, developed strategic partnership at venture-backed startups, and led award-winning accelerators in healthcare & education.

-We have worked with over 60 top-tier stakeholders from every vertical of healthcare, regularly convening industry leaders and actively guiding them through the process of co-development, crowdsourced ideation, and creative partnerships.
+We have worked with over 60 large stakeholders from every vertical of healthcare, regularly convening industry leaders and actively guiding them through the process of co-development, crowdsourced ideation, and creative partnerships.

-More importantly, we have also experienced failure, and have the hard-earned scars to prove it.
+More importantly, we are entrepreneurs.
+We have experienced failure, and have the hard-earned scars to prove it.

 By combining this hands-on entrepreneurial experience with our deep understanding of large enterprise innovation strategies and our network of customers & capital providers, Junto Health is a trusted commercialization partner for corporate innovation teams.

 Amelia Edwards is the Head of Business Development at Junto Health.
 She joined the Junto team at the end of 2016 as a Marketing Fellow and soon advanced to the position of Head of Marketing prior to shifting into her current role.
 As the Head of Business Development, Amelia interfaces with Junto's clients on large-scale advisory projects, designs workshops & learning sessions, and is responsible for growing Junto's service offerings & partnership programs.

 Prior to joining Junto, Amelia worked as a consultant for a health-care education non-profit in India.
 In this position, she helped design a business and market entry plan to help differentiate the client's products from other medical training programs, as well as refine the offering to reflect gaps in residency training within India's public & national medical programs.